 Coping and support

-If a child tells you he or she is being abused, take the situation seriously:
+If a child tells you he or she is being abused, take the situation seriously.
+The child's safety is most important.
+Here's what you can do:

 You can take simple steps to protect your child from exploitation and child abuse, as well as prevent child abuse in your neighborhood or community.
 For example:

-If you're concerned that you might abuse your child, seek help immediately, especially if you were abused as a child.
-Start by talking with your family doctor.
-He or she may offer a referral to a parent education class, counseling or a support group for parents so that you can learn appropriate ways to deal with your anger.
+Or you can start by talking with your family doctor.
+He or she may offer a referral to a parent education class, counseling or a support group for parents to help you learn appropriate ways to deal with your anger.
 If you're abusing alcohol or drugs, ask your doctor about treatment options.
 Remember, child abuse is preventable — and often a symptom of a problem that may be treatable.
 Ask for help today.

 Terms and conditions of use